Inedo/inedo-docs/Content/proget/packages/repackaging/proget-howto-repackage-your-packages.md

 ![Upload TkyConvert](/resources/docs/proget-packages-tkyconvert-upload.png){height="" width="50%"}

 ## Step 3: Test and Verify Your `-ci` Package
-Now that we’ve uploaded our -ci package, [it needs to go through testing](https://blog.inedo.com/nuget/package-approval-workflow).
+Now that we’ve uploaded our `-ci` package, [it needs to go through testing](https://blog.inedo.com/nuget/package-approval-workflow).
 Testing will vary from team to team.
 In general, however, this round of testing will focus solely on the package in question and ensure that the package meets specifications.

- :::(Info) (Note: Why -ci and -rc?)
+ :::(Info) (Note: Why `-ci` and `-rc`?)
 -ci and -rc the prerelease tags we generally recommend, but you're free to use any naming convention that works for you.
 By simply adding a `-` to your version number, [Semantic Version](https://semver.org/){target="_blank"} will treat that package as a pre-release.
 While naming convention can be whatever you’d like, we suggest your pipeline follows alphabetical sorting eg: Alpha > Beta > QA > Technical Preview

 ProGet and most other systems sort alphabetically in ascending order, and teams usually want the newest package at the top.